pememoni/Fairblock-SC/README.md

 # Description

-`FR` contains solidity smart contracts.
+`protocol` contains protocols for user participation, on-chain communication, Incentivization implemented in Solidity smart contracts

-`CryptPart` contains the Golang code for IBE threshold encryption and decryption.
+`encryption` contains the Golang code for Identity-based encryption and threshold decryption.
 This is built upon the IBE implementation of `vuvuzela/crypto`.

 # Run tests

-## FR
+## Protocol

-1. `cd FR`
+1. `cd protocol`

 2. `truffle compile`